 -

-d: Escorts visitors and monitors visitor activity [organization-defined circumstances requiring visitor escorts and monitoring];
+d: Escort visitors and control visitor activity [circumstances requiring visitor escorts and control of visitor activity are defined;];

 -

-e: Secures keys, combinations, and other physical access devices;
+e: Secure keys, combinations, and other physical access devices;

 -